-Students who have declared a major, or pre-major, should seek advising from their advisor in their College’s advising center or department; students who have more than one major should seek advice from each of their assigned advisors in each academic department.
-Students who are undeclared are assigned an advisor from the University Advising Center or the University Transfer Center.
+Students who have declared a major, minor, or pre-major should seek advising from their advisor in their College’s advising center or department; students who have more than one major or minor should seek advice from each of their assigned advisors in each academic department.
+Students who are undeclared should seek advising from their assigned advisor in the University Advising Center or the University Transfer Center.

 II.
 Policy and Procedure Statement

 Each student at UNC Charlotte is assigned an academic advisor or advisory committee in the student's major field of study.
-Students who have declared a major, or pre-major, should seek advising from their advisor in their College’s advising center or department.
-Students who have more than one major should seek advice from each of their assigned advisors in each academic department.
+Students who have declared a major, minor, or pre-major should seek advising from their advisor in their College’s advising center or department.
+Students who have more than one major or minor should seek advice from each of their assigned advisors in each academic department.
 Students who have declared a major and are unable to identify their advisor should contact their major department.
 Students who have not chosen or been admitted to a major or pre-major program are enrolled as students of University College (UCOL) and are assigned an advisor from the University Advising Center.
 The University Advising Center also provides services to students who are transitioning from one major to another.
-A student may learn how to find his/her assigned advisor by visiting the Advising website.
+A student may learn how to find their assigned advisor by visiting advising.uncc.edu.

 The advisor assists the student to develop a plan of study based on the student's prior preparation and objectives.
-The academic advisor will counsel, but the final responsibility for ensuring that program requirements are met remains that of the student.
+The academic advisor will provide academic advice and counsel, but the final responsibility for ensuring that program requirements are met remains that of the student.